johnzastrow/johnzastrow.github.io/_posts/2024-12-28-my-common-git-commands.md

 ## Sending a local git repo to a new remote (Github)

+**SKIP TO THE MEAT:**
+a.
+Install the `gh` CLI tool, then authenticate with it to Github using SSH
+1. CREATE THE LOCAL DIRECTORY WITH SOME STARTER FILES
+2. `git add.` and `git commit -m "xyz" them
+3. RUN `gh repo create` AND FOLLOW THE STEPS AND DEFAULTS.

+Don't do anything else or the tools will step on their own toes.

 ### Using the Github CLI

 First install the Github CLI tool, `gh`.
 Then you can use the `gh repo create` command to create a new repository on GitHub and optionally clone it locally.